Grunge: Grunge revivals

 Many major grunge bands continued recording and touring with success in the 2000s and 2010s.
 Perhaps the most notable grunge act of the 21st century has been Pearl Jam.
 In 2006, Rolling Stone writer Brian Hiatt described Pearl Jam as having "spent much of the past decade deliberately tearing apart their own fame", but noted the band had nevertheless developed a loyal concert following akin to that of the Grateful Dead.
 They saw a return to wide commercial success with 2006's Pearl Jam, 2009's Backspacer and 2013's Lightning Bolt.
 Alice In Chains reformed for a handful of reunion dates in 2005 with several different vocalists replacing Layne Staley.
 Eventually settling on William DuVall as Staley's replacement, in 2009 they released Black Gives Way to Blue, their first record in 14 years.
 The band's 2013 release, The Devil Put Dinosaurs Here, reached number 2 on the Billboard 200.
 Soundgarden reformed in 2010 and released their album King Animal two years later which reached the top five of the national albums charts in Denmark, New Zealand, and the United States.
 Matt Cameron and Ben Shepherd joined Alain Johannes (Queens of the Stone Age, Eleven), Mark Lanegan (Screaming Trees, Queens of the Stone Age) and Dimitri Coats (Off!) to form side project Ten Commandos in 2016.

 Despite Kurt Cobain's death, the remaining members of Nirvana have continued to be successful posthumously.
 Due to the high sales for Kurt Cobain's Journals and the band's best-of compilation Nirvana upon their releases in 2002, The New York Times argued Nirvana "are having more success now than at any point since Mr. Cobain's suicide in 1994."
 This trend has continued through the century's second decade, with the reissuing of the band's discography and release of the authorized documentary Kurt Cobain: Montage of Heck.
 In 2012, the surviving members of Nirvana re-united, with Paul McCartney in place of Cobain, to record a track for the soundtrack Dave Grohl's documentary Sound City titled "Cut Me Some Slack".

 One of the most successful rock groups of the 21st century, Queens of the Stone Age, has featured major contributions from various grunge musicians.
 Josh Homme had briefly played in Screaming Trees with off-and-on QOTSA member Mark Lanegan, before forming the group.
 Nirvana's Dave Grohl and Eleven's Alain Johannes have also provided notable contributions.
 Homme and Grohl joined with Led Zeppelin's John Paul Jones to form the supergroup Them Crooked Vultures in 2009.
 Johannes also performed with the group as a touring member.

+In the early 2000s, grunge would make multiple regionally based resurgences, albeit minor ones.
+In 2005, The Seattle Times made note of grunge-influenced groups returning in the Seattle scene.
+Also, in 2003, the New York Times noted a resurgence in grunge fashion.